Skip to main content

 4. Send Trigger When: These are the conditions that will fire the trigger.
 These are events such as dates or invoice status changes.

 5. Only Send Trigger If: These are additional conditions that must be true for the trigger to fire.
 These are passive conditions that cannot fire a trigger on their own.
+This section appears for event-based triggers.
+For date or recurring triggers it is hidden; conditions for those are set inside the date event itself under Send Trigger When.

 6. Send for Properties: Set the trigger to only fire for specific properties.